 Women’s Volleyball Head Coach

-Carlos Huaroto-Luque enters his sixth season at the helm of the Florida National University Volleyball program for 2020-21.
-Huaroto-Luque also took over NAIA Campus Character Liaison responsibilities in January 2021.
+Carlos Huaroto-Luque enters his eighth season at the helm of the Florida National University Volleyball program for 2022-23.
+Huaroto-Luque also previously took over FNU’s NAIA Campus Character Liaison responsibilities from January to December 2021.
+During that time he helped oversee FNU become a NAIA Champions of Character Silver Level institution, earning the highest ranking possible as an associate member school.

-Named the 2019 & 2016 USCAA National Coach of the Year, and a recipient of the 2017 AVCA Thirty Under 30 Award, Huaroto-Luque continues building a strong foundation that has elevated the Conquistadors to unprecedented heights.
-Since arriving on campus in 2015, Huaroto-Luque has led the Conquistadors to two USCAA National Championships, two USCAA Final Four finishes, and two AVCA Team Academic Awards in just five years.
-The program has produced ten AVCA/USCAA All-Americans (eight First Team honors and two Second Team honors), three USCAA National Players of the Year, and twelve All-Academic selections.
+Named the 2021 NAIA CAC Coach of the Year, 2019/2016 USCAA National Coach of the Year, and a recipient of the 2017 AVCA Thirty Under 30 Award, Huaroto-Luque continues building a strong foundation that has elevated the Conquistadors to unprecedented heights.
+Since arriving on campus in 2015, Huaroto-Luque has led the Conquistadors to the program’s first NAIA National Tournament selection, a NAIA Continental Athletic Conference Championship, two USCAA National Championships, two USCAA Final Four finishes, and three AVCA Team Academic Awards in his eight years.
+The program has produced 13 AVCA All-America honors (10 first team), three All-Region honors, four All-CAC selections, three USCAA National Players of the Year and 19 All-Academic selections.

 The 2018 season saw the Florida National University Conquistadors win the school’s first USCAA Volleyball National Championship.
 Huaroto-Luque coached three Conquistadors to AVCA All-America First Team honors in Camilla Kahlich, Carolina Arrais Dantas, and Ines Bawedin.
-Additionally, the program also produced two Academic All-Americans, the AVCA Team Academic Award (GPA 3.32), and the USCAA National Player of the Year in Ines Bawedin.
+Kahlich became Florida National’s first-ever freshman to receive First Team All-America honors in school history.
+Additionally, the program produced two All-Academic selections and an AVCA Team Academic Award (GPA 3.32).
+One of the top players in Conquistadors history, Ines Bawedin concluded a stellar senior year by posting a career high 32 kills (0.441) in the national title match while being named USCAA National Tournament MVP.
+With the help of her team and staff, Bawedin was named the USCAA National Player of the Year, the second-straight Conquistador to don the honor.

 In the 2016 season, Huaroto-Luque helped the Conquistadors have the biggest turnaround in the USCAA for that season, improving from a 5-27 record in 2015 to a mark of 30-8 (0.789).
 The Conquistadors earned a program-best seed of No. 1 in the USCAA Tournament and were nationally ranked No. 1 in the coaches polls & power rankings for the first time in school history.
 He helped lead the team to the program’s first national tournament appearance and finished third.
 Three players were named AVCA & USCAA All-Americans; Silvia Galeano, Thalia Torres, Bianca Baez.
 The program also saw five players named to the National All-Academic team.
 Huaroto-Luque was named USCAA National Coach of the Year and earned the 2017 AVCA Thirty Under 30 Award.